 4. SE Asia River Cruise:

-- This was one of my best holidays ever for 2015.
+- This was one of my best holidays ever.
 I went solo to Siem Reap, Cambodia and then caught a Mekong River Cruise to Vietnam and traveled on solo to Bangkok.

 - Aside from airfare, even 4-5-star Asian hotels are much less than in many parts of the world.